F4S is the ultimate team building tool

 Who would enjoy:

 • People who are highly motivated for initiation might love more fast-paced exercises like Zumba or running.
-While people who are motivated for reflection + patience are more likely to feel comfortable with a slower, more reflective exercise like yoga.
+People who are motivated by reflection + patience are more likely to feel comfortable with a slower, more reflective exercise like yoga.

 • Encourage your team members to try something new and not to be afraid to get out of their comfort zone, but again, be flexible and don't force someone to start running if they hate it (or worse, have a health condition that makes it difficult for them).

-Invite someone to teach a skill, work-related or otherwise, while everyone shares a meal.
+Invite someone to teach a virtual workshop on a skill, work-related or otherwise, while everyone shares a meal.
 Maybe your HR manager can talk about effective communication skills for leaders, or your engineering lead can teach an Intro to Python class.

 Skills it'll build: Communication, critical thinking